CS @ ILLINOIS team tests problem-solving skills at ICPC 2017

 Some teams don’t solve any.
 The problems are intended to be fun, but also a real challenge:

 How would you help a tiny, irregularly shaped island nation fit the longest possible runway across its limited land mass to jet in tourists?
-Or how would you assist your questionable friend Patrick as he tried to steal as many boxes of consumer widgets as possible and sneak them past a warehouse’s security system?
+Or how would you assist your questionable friend Patrick as he tried to steal as many boxes of consumer widgets as possible and sneak them past a warehouse’s security system?“Yuting and Tong did great -- they solved the fourth problem during the last hour, bringing us to the 56th place.
+We are happy about our performance,” Fan said.

 The CS @ ILLINOIS team’s members brought complimentary skills to the competition, Zhang said.